Defending the environment can be a death sentence – DW – 11/30/2022

 The lack of a free press, independent monitoring and a robust civil society can also lead to underreporting.
 Some countries have a longer tradition of documenting such attacks and have established stronger networks across their territories, which means better monitoring.

-In 2021 alone, the reported rate Indigenous activists killed was even higher.
+Over the last three years, the reported rate at which Indigenous activists were killed was even higher than over previous years.
 Though they make up just 5% of the world's population, Indigenous people were victims of more than 41% of the fatal attacks documented against environmental defenders in 2021.
-Mexico, Colombia, Nicaragua, Peru and the Philippines were the most lethal countries.
+Mexico, Colombia, Nicaragua, Peru and the Philippines were the most lethal countries for their natives.

 A fight over land and resources